CatalaLang/catala/java-backend.md

 It means that a module declaration will yield a package by creating a new directory (named after this package).
 And, each generated class will have to begin with the `package module_name;` declaration.

+Note: should we allow users to configure a root package? (e.g. `fr.cnaf.` ?

 Module usages will be translated as: `import path.package_name.*;`